Skip to content

 Report Interval

-Specify additional recipients for the raw RUA DMARC reports.
+Specify the email addresses that should receive the raw RUA DMARC aggregate reports.

 Failure Reports